Coal in Australia: History

 Australian coal was first discovered in New South Wales by shipwreck survivors in August 1797, at Coalcliff, north of Wollongong.
 George Bass discovered coal soon afterwards in the cliffs at Newcastle off Point Solander.
 Coal exports first left Newcastle in 1799, with it being mined by convicts.
 Shipments left for India, marking Australia's first commodity export.
 Mining in the area was initially small scale and used in domestic heating.

 In Queensland, coal mining began near Ipswich in 1825.
 The following year coal was discovered at Cape Paterson in Victoria.
 In the 1850s the deposits were mined, but it was not enough to sustain Victorian communities.
 Coal was discovered in Tasmania at Plunkett Point in 1833.
 In Western Australia, the first coal deposits were discovered in 1846 at Irwin River in what is known as the Coalseam Conservation Park.
+There have been long term impacts due to coal mining at the park.
+For example, long lasting impacts to are typically permanent, and the land may never return to its former state.

 By 1901 Australia was exporting several million tonnes annually.
 By the 1900s coal had become integral to the economy as it was used in locomotives on railways and in steam mills cutting logs, and grinding wheat.
 In New South Wales development was particularly influenced by coal during the 20th century.
 During the 1940s Australian coal mines experienced significant strikes.
+Strikes were largely due to the fact that communities living close to these mines were put at risk.
+Evidence of these dangers are shown by, Barbara Heaton, a retired public servant and graduate of the University of Newcastle, “A NSW miner who worked for 40 years between 1902 and 1976 had a one-in-24 chance of accidental death and a one-in-five chance of serious, debilitating injury.”
 The 1949 Australian coal strike lasted for seven weeks.
 The Joint Coal Board was formed to aid in the resolution of workers' disputes.
 Before WWII underground mines dominated.
 After WWII, Australia began exporting coking coal to Japan to aid in their production of steel.
 Exports to South Korea and Taiwan soon followed.
 Australia became the number one coal exporter in 1984.
 By 1986 Australia was supplying around half of all its exports to Japan.
 As the Bowen Basin Coalfields were developed, open-cut mines became more common.
 From the 1980s onwards the ratio of thermal coal exported to Asia increased significantly.
 High-grade coking coal extracted from the Illawarra region has supported a steel and steel products market with exports leaving via Port Kembla harbour.
 An anti-coal movement is a recent historical development.